 - Accents and diacritical signs are ignored and can be omitted.

-- To search for IG numbers, please follow the format “IG II-3 1 292” to get the relevant results.
+- When searching for IG numbers, please follow the format “IG II-3 1 292” to get the relevant results.

 Supplementum Epigraphicum Graecum Online has the following search facets for filtering search results.
 They are shown when clicking on the Filter button to the left of the search bar at the top of the search page.
 Start typing in the facet boxes to select a term.
 The search is activated when typing two or more characters.
 Repeat to add more terms.